fedimint/fedimint/README.md

 cargo run --bin gw_configgen -- cfg <ln_rpc>
 ```

 The **`<ln_rpc>`** placeholder should be replaced with the absolute path to a c-lightning `lightning-rpc` socket, typically located at `/home/<user>/.lightning/regtest/lightning-rpc` for regtest nodes.
-If you do not intend to use the LN feature this path does not have to be correct and you will not even have to start the gateway.
-But for the client to start we need to add at least a dummy gateway.
+If you do not intend to use the LN feature this path does not have to be correct and you will not even have to start the gateway. **But for the client to start we need to add at least a dummy gateway**.

 An example with concrete parameters could look as follows:
 ```shell